 - Time outs and reward systems.
 Time outs for nonviolent misbehavior can work well with children younger than 7 or 8 years old.
 If a child is too old for time outs, you want to move to a system of positive reinforcement for appropriate behavior—points or tokens toward something he wants.

 - Avoid triggers.
-Dr. Vasco Lopes, a clinical psychologist at the Child Mind Institute, says most kids who have frequent meltdowns do it at very predictable times, like homework time, bedtime, or when it's time to stop playing, whether it's Legos or the Xbox.
+Dr. Vasco Lopes, a clinical psychologist, says most kids who have frequent meltdowns do it at very predictable times, like homework time, bedtime, or when it's time to stop playing, whether it's Legos or the Xbox.
 The trigger is usually being asked to do something they don't like, or to stop doing something they do like.
 Time warnings ("we're going in 10 minutes"), breaking tasks down into one-step directions ("first, put on your shoes"), and preparing your child for situations ("please ask to be excused before you leave Grandma's table") can all help avoid meltdowns.